aubique/dotfiles-arch/README.md

 #### Putting Vim on its Feet

-This repo contains a [Vundle](https://github.com/gmarik/Vundle.vim) submodule repository.
+This repo contains a [Vundle](https://github.com/gmarik/Vundle.vim) sub-module repository.
-That's an extenstion manager that helps to manage environment with plugins properly.
+That's an extension manager that helps to manage environment with plugins properly.

 Let's get it installed:
 ```bash